PHREDRobotics/phred-website/README.md

 # Make a change to the PHRED website code Visual Studio Code
   In the Explorer section, click on the file index.html Press CTRL+f to find some text
-  Type “Team 847” in the Find text dialog and press ENTER When you find the first place where “Team 847” is mentioned, replace it with your name Press CTRL+s to save the index.html file
+  Type “Gear up!” in the Find text dialog and press ENTER When you find the first place where Gear up!” is mentioned, replace it with your name Press CTRL+s to save the index.html file
   Return to your web browser, and click refresh to see the change on the home page